Adult & Pre-College Education

-- The Transitional Education program is for students and community members who are ready to make a positive change in their lives!
-We provide information, practice skills, and resources to help participants earn their GED, improve their English language abilities, and brush up on reading, writing, and math skills.
+- The Adult & Pre-College Education program is for students and community members who are ready to make a positive change in their lives!
+We provide information, practice skills, and resources to help participants earn their GED®, improve their English language abilities, and brush up on reading, writing, and math skills.

 We prepare students for success in their families and communities, the workforce, and future education programs.
-Classes for Adult Basic Education (ABE), General Education Development (GED), and English Language Acquisition (ELA) are offered every quarter.
-Services are also provided at our Curry campuses in Brookings, Gold Beach, and Port Orford for those who live outside of Coos County.
+Classes for Adult Basic Education (ABE), GED®, and English as a Second Language (ESL) are offered every quarter.
+Services are also provided at our Curry campus in Brookings for those who live outside of Coos County.

-If you have a high school diploma or GED and need some extra help in reading, writing, or math, the Adult Basic Skills faculty and staff can help.
-ABS classes can help you improve your reading and writing skills, improve math comprehension, enhance your job skills, learn to write a resume, and learn computer skills.
-Fee for classes is $57 per term.
+If you have a high school diploma or GED® and need some extra help in reading, writing, or math, the Adult Basic Education faculty and staff can help.
+ABE classes can help you improve your reading and writing skills, improve math comprehension, enhance your job skills, learn to write a resume, and learn computer skills.
+Contact the Adult & Pre-College Education staff at 541-888-1593 for cost information.

-GED® is a high school equivalency exam that is accepted as a substitute for a high school diploma.
+GED® is an exam that is equivalent to a high school diploma.
 The purpose of GED® classes is to improve basic skills in reading, writing, and math to prepare students to take the GED® exam.
 The GED® exam consists of four individual tests - Social Studies, Science, Reasoning through Language Arts, and Mathematical Reasoning.
 Day and evening classes are available on both Coos and Curry County campuses and provide large group, small group, and individualized instruction.
-Fee for classes is $57 per term.
+Classes are free for all students.

 A GED® can be earned by anyone who has not completed high school and who is at least 16 years old.
 Students who are 16 or 17 must obtain an official release from the last school district they last attended before they are permitted to take the GED® exam.
 Home schooled students must obtain an official release from the Educational Service District before they are permitted to take the GED® exam.

 GED® testing is available on the Southwestern campus.
-Contact GED® .com for more information and to schedule testing.
-Additional fees for testing apply.
+Contact GED®.com for more information and to schedule testing.
+A fee still applies for testing.
+Contact the program for fee assistance information at 541-888-1593.

 Southwestern’s College Now program provides high school students the opportunity to earn college credits while fulfilling high school graduation requirements.
 College Now programs include: Dual Credit, Expanded Options, Enhanced Options, and Alternative Options.